 Peripherally inserted central catheter - flushingPICC - flushing

 You have a peripherally inserted central catheter (PICC).
 This is a tube that goes into a vein in your arm.
-It will help carry nutrients and medicine into your body.
-It will also be used to take blood when you need to have blood tests.
+It helps carry nutrients or medicine into your body.
+It is also used to take blood when you need to have blood tests.

 To flush your catheter, you will need:

 - Saline syringes (clear), and maybe heparin syringes (yellow)

 - Sharps container (special container for used syringes and needles)

 Before starting, check the labels on the saline syringes, heparin syringes, or medicine syringes.
 Make sure the strength and dose are correct.
 Check the expiration date.
 If the syringe is not prefilled, draw up the correct amount.

 You will flush your catheter in a sterile (very clean) way.
 This will help protect you from infection.
 Follow these guidelines:

 - Wash your hands for 30 seconds with soap and water.
 Be sure to wash between your fingers and under your nails.
 Remove all jewelry from your fingers before washing.

 - Set up your supplies on a clean surface on a new paper towel.